simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 As a cybersecurity expert, it is important to address printer connectivity problems as they can pose security risks to your network. **Secure** printer connectivity is crucial to prevent unauthorized access and potential data breaches.
 Here are some common printer connectivity issues and their fixes:

-* **Network connection issues**: If your printer is not connecting to the network, check the network cables and ensure they are properly connected.
+* **Network connection issues**: If your printer isn't connecting to the network, check the network cables and ensure they're properly connected.
 You can also try restarting the printer and the router to resolve any temporary network glitches.

 * **Firewall blocking printer**: Sometimes, the firewall settings on your computer or network can block printer communication.
 Make sure to configure the firewall to allow printer connections and add the printer's IP address to the whitelist.